alerti/excel-processing/README.md

 # Excel Processing Application

-A Spring Boot application that processes Excel files for grading based on specific business rules.
+A Spring Boot application that processes Excel files for grading based on specific rules.

 ## Overview

-This application provides an API endpoint for processing and comparing Excel files according to specific business rules.
+This application provides an API endpoint for processing and comparing Excel files according to specific rules.
 It supports both value-based and formula-based grading criteria.

 ### Features